 " It is an absolute honour to work with our early career teachers and be part of their journey at every stage of their career.
 Every year, I continue to be impressed by the determination, passion and absolute commitment of our trainees to making a difference where it matters the most.
 Our team of mentors are amazing and provide inspiration and excellent support for our trainees.
 Teaching is the best job in the world, and I feel privileged to be able to share this with the next generation of teachers.

-Background: After working for Hallmark Cards for 10 years working across Scotland and the North West, I went on to join Dixons City Academy as Library Services Lead in 2018 and I'm now in the second year of my role with the Teaching Institute.
+Background: After working for Hallmark Cards for 10 years working across Scotland and the North West, I went on to join Dixons City Academy as Library Services Lead in 2018 and I'm now in the third year of my role with the Centre for Growth.

 I deal with the enquiries and applications for ITT as well as undertaking other tasks including updating the website and creating social media material for our teacher training accounts.
 I support Natasha in the day to day workings of the ITT programme as well as being a main point of contact for our current trainees.

 "I really enjoy usually being the first point of contact for those interested in training to teach with Dixons and I get great pleasure from seeing enquirers progress to applicants and if successful onto eventually becoming teachers!”

 I completed a CIPD level 7 qualification (Personnel Management), at Leeds Beckett University after initially studying Politics at the University of Lancaster as an Undergraduate.